Theknighttron/HeadFirst-Java/README.md

   all subclasses could use.
 Make the class abstract when you want to guarantee that nobody can make objects of that type.

 - Use **an interface** when you want to define a role that other classes can play, regardless of where those classes are in the inheritance tree.

+## Stack And Garbage Collector

+When the JVM(Java Virtual Machine) Starts up, it get a chunk of memory from the underlying OS and uses it to run your java program.

+- How much memory ?
+- And whether on not you can tweak it depended on which version of the JVM you're running.

+Programmers care about the area of memory where:

+- Object lives **(the heap)**
+- Method invocations and local variables live **(the stack)**

+All object live on the garbage-collectible heap

+Note:

+> Local variables are also called **Stack variables**

+Instance variables - are declared inside a class but not inside a method, they represent the "fields" that each individual object has.
+Local variables - are declared inside a method including method parameters.
+They're temporary and live as only as long as the method in on the stack.

+    A call stakck with two methods:

+                [ bar() {s} ] <- Stack Frames
+                [ foo() {x}{i}{b} ] <-  Stack  Frames

+    The method on top of the the stack is always the currently executing method.

+What about local variables that are objects?
+A non primitive variable hold a reference to an object and not object itself.
+If the local variable is a reference to an object, only the local variable is a reference to an object, only the variable goes on the stack.

+No matter WHERE the object reference variable is declared the object always, always and always goes on the heap.

 ### Terms: